turingschool/backend-curriculum-site/module3/projects/rails_engine_lite/evaluation.md

  * Show examples of happy and sad path and edge cases
  * Run your test suite and open coverage report

-[ ] Approach to their ActiveRecord queries
- * Talk through 1-2 queries from section 3.
- * Did you create any queries that used ruby, when they could have used ActiveRecord?